1602/compound/README.md

 HTTPS Support
 -------------

-Just place your key and cert into config directory, railway will use it.
+Just place your key and cert into config directory, compound will use it.
 Default names for keys are `tsl.key` and `tsl.cert`, but you can store in in another place, in that case just pass filenames to createServer function:
 `server.js`

-    require('railway').createServer({key: '/tmp/key.pem', cert: '/tmp/cert.pem'});
+    require('compound').createServer({key: '/tmp/key.pem', cert: '/tmp/cert.pem'});

 Few helpful commands: